Talhapucitian037/filenew/Talha hussain MSDSF23M037.md

 # Talha Hussain

-+92 3161746055 \| talhatalha6895@gmail.com\| Lahore, Pakistan
++92 3161746055 \| talhatalha6895@gmail.com \| Lahore, Pakistan

 ------------------------------------------------------------------------

 ## Data scientist

-An excellent team player who is flexible and has a positive attitude towards achieving the goals to the best of my abilities.
-Knowledgeable Business Intelligence Developer skilled in data collection, data analysis and generating insight from data.
-A solutions driven analyst focused to achieve improved business and operational processes with the use of analytical abilities and a technical background.
+Data Scientist with a Msc in Mathematics and experience in research.
+Skilled in building and handling data problems related to mathematics.
+Specifically, experience in using integer programing for data analysis combined with forecasting and machine learning.
+Having recently moved to -xyz- I am keen to contribute my Mathematics and data science expertise to a dynamic and innovative team working in the area.

 ------------------------------------------------------------------------